-5. All planning and development in the area that is both ~~S~~south of Samoa Boulevard and west of ~~State Route~~[Highway](#) 101 and which is identified as tidelands, former tidelands, wetlands or riparian corridor on the adopted Wetlands Map shall be reviewed by the [Creeks & Wetlands](#) [and & Creeks](#) Committee, and coordinated with California Department of Fish and [Game](#)[Wildlife](#).
-6. Development in the area bounded by Butcher's Slough and Gannon Slough should occur in conjunction with management of the [USFWS](#) National Wildlife Refuge, ~~and the~~ Arcata Marsh and Wildlife Sanctuary [and the Jacoby Creek Gannon Slough Wildlife Area](#).
+5. All planning and development in the area that is both South of Samoa Boulevard and west of State Route 101 and which is identified as tidelands, former tidelands, wetlands or riparian corridor on the adopted Wetlands Map shall be reviewed by the Creeks & Wetlands Committee, and coordinated with California Department of Fish and Game.
+6. Development in the area bounded by Butcher's Slough and Gannon Slough should occur in conjunction with management of the National Wildlife Refuge and the Arcata Marsh and Wildlife Sanctuary.
 7. Motorized vehicles shall be restricted to paved roads and parking lots.
 8. Pedestrians shall be restricted to designated trails and facilities.
 9. Valid scientific and educational studies of wetlands and tidelands are encouraged.